Progress & WellBeing Centre

-During her time at DRHS, your daughter will make the challenging transition from childhood to adulthood.
-We understand that entrusting her care and education to us during this period is not done lightly.
+During their time at DRHS, your child will make the challenging transition from childhood to adulthood.
+We understand that entrusting their care and education to us during this period is not done lightly.

-As a school, we are able to offer a wide range of advantages in resources and choices, but we are also divided into small groups too, through the Tutor groups Year Groups and the House system.
-These create interlocking layers of pastoral care which enable every girl, the reserved as well as the extrovert, to find opportunities to lead a confident, fulfilled and enjoyable life at School.
+As a school, we are able to offer a wide range of advantages in resources and choices, but we are also divided into small groups too, through the Tutor groups, Teaching groups, Year groups and the House system.
+These create interlocking layers of pastoral care which enable every child, the reserved as well as the extrovert, to find opportunities to lead a confident, fulfilled and enjoyable life at School.

-Pastoral care is the responsibility of the Assistant Head, Student Support, but on a day-to-day basis the Tutor and the Progress & Well-being Co-ordinator are a student's and parent's/carer’s first port of call.
-They are there to guide, advise and assist your daughter as she navigates the particular pressures on girls today, especially those which may have been rare in our own childhoods.
-This network is backed up our team of experienced Student Support Officers who are always available for extra help in times of need.
+Pastoral care is the responsibility of the Deputy Headteacher but on a day-to-day basis the Tutor and the Progress & Wellbeing team are a student's and parent's/carer’s first port of call.
+They are there to guide, advise and assist your child as they navigate the particular pressures on children today, especially those which may have been rare in our own childhoods.
+This network is backed up our team of experienced Student Wellbeing Support who are always available for extra help in times of need.

-Pastoral care isn't something that happens when things go wrong; it's a constant support network for your daughter's time at DRHS.
+Pastoral care isn't something that happens when things go wrong; it's a constant support network for your child's time at DRHS.

 Every student has a Form Tutor that mentors them throughout the year.
 These sessions are done formally once or twice a term as well informally most days, with the view to supporting them to reach their full potential – both academically and socially.

 Parents/carers receive updates on how their daughters are performing in their individual subjects most terms, as well as a Tutor Report during the course of the year.